-Step 4: Complete the proposal administration forms
+Step 4: Complete the proposal administration forms (part A)

-Step 5: Write the technical part of the proposal
+Step 5: Write the technical part of the proposal (part B)

 Who?
-Experienced Researcher / Scientific Supervisor
+Postdoctoral Researcher / Scientific Supervisor

-There are numerous materials to support Experienced Researchers in drafting the templates of the MSCA proposal.
+There are numerous materials to support Postdoctoral Researchers in drafting the templates of the MSCA proposal.
 We have curated and ordered the available documents according to their usefulness to help you in this fundamental step.
 Likewise, you will find that part of the information you are requested to provide in the proposal has to do with the Universidad Complutense as an institution hosting your project.
 There are parts of the proposal that are in this sense host-institution-dependent.
 We have created a "guide to UCM specific issues" to help you draft these parts.

 You should initially focus your efforts on the design of the research project of the excellence section.
 The 40% chance of getting the funding depends on it.
 The project must be original and innovative (not incremental), the objectives ought to have at least a European scope (e.g. strategic EC policies, significant advancement of the state of the art of your discipline, roadmaps, current social challenges, white papers, etc.) and, it should spring from the union of your backgrounds (supervisor & fellow) in research (double transfer of knowledge).

 The Guide for Applicants (link) and the MSCA Work Programme (link) by the European Commission contain the key information about the objectives of the programme, modalities of participation, eligibility criteria, evaluation criteria and a blueprint of the technical proposal templates to be submitted.
 The Guide complements and explains the Work programme, but does not replace it; therefore, both documents should be read side by side.
 If you have any administrative or formal questions about the MSCA-PF-2021 call, consult these documents.